 Psychologically, physician burnout could lead to higher amounts of stress, disruptive behavior, mood disorders, and depression.
 To make matters worse, most physicians don’t acknowledge their symptoms or admit that they can be affected by burnout and refuse to seek help.

-Coronavirus-related PTSD, depression, addiction and other mental illnesses can render a healthcare worker unable to perform the material and substantial duties of their job.
-If you’re a physician or other medical professional who is unable to work as a result of the mental and emotional toll of COVID-19, contact a Philadelphia disability attorney at our office to understand your disability options.
+Coronavirus-related PTSD, anxiety, depression, addiction and other mental illnesses can render a healthcare worker unable to perform the material and substantial duties of their job.
+If you’re a physician or other medical professional who is unable to work as a result of the mental and emotional toll of COVID-19, contact a Philadelphia disability insurance attorney at our office to understand your disability options.